 Civil Eats has formed an advisory board of highly regarded individuals to assist in its next development phase.
 These individuals are considered among the leading thinkers, voices, and connectors in the food movement.

 Anna Lappé is a widely respected author and educator, known for her work as an expert on food systems and as a sustainable food advocate.
-The co-author or author of three books and the contributing author to ten others, Anna’s work has been widely translated internationally.
-With her mother Frances Moore Lappé, Anna co-founded the Cambridge-based Small Planet Institute, an international network for research and popular education about the root causes of hunger and poverty.
+The co-author or author of three books and the contributing author to 10 others, her work has been widely translated internationally.
+With her mother Frances Moore Lappé, she co-founded the Cambridge-based Small Planet Institute, an international network for research and popular education about the root causes of hunger and poverty.
 She currently directs the Real Food Media Project.

 Marion Nestle, Ph.D, M.P.H., is the Paulette Goddard Professor of Nutrition, Food Studies, and Public Health at New York University, in the department that she chaired from 1988 through 2003.

 Dan Pullman is a Managing Partner of Fresh Source Capital, LLC, a Boston-based sustainable food and agriculture investment firm focused on the Northeastern US.
-He is a founding member of Sprout Lenders, LLC, a micro-lending investment group focused on farmers, producers, and food system entrepreneurs serving the greater Boston area.
-Dan complements his investing work with Board positions for organizations addressing vital issues around around food, health and the environment.
-In addition to Civil Eats, these include: Food and Environment Reporting Network, The Carrot Project, Yale’s Sustainable Food Project and Food Tank.
+He is a founding member of Sprout Lenders, LLC, a micro-lending investment group focused on farmers, producers, and food-system entrepreneurs serving the greater Boston area.
+He complements his investing work with Board positions for organizations addressing vital issues around around food, health, and the environment.
+In addition to Civil Eats, these include Food and Environment Reporting Network, The Carrot Project, Yale’s Sustainable Food Project, and Food Tank.

-Alice Waters, chef, author, food activist and owner of Chez Panisse, has been a champion of local, sustainable agriculture for over four decades.
-She is the founder of The Edible Schoolyard Project, an innovative model for public education that integrates the growing and cooking of food into the core academic curriculum.
+Alice Waters, chef, author, food activist, and owner of Chez Panisse, has been a champion of local, sustainable agriculture for over four decades.
+She is the founder of The Edible Schoolyard Project, an innovative model for public education that integrates growing and cooking food into the core academic curriculum.
 Alice’s vision for edible education began 20 years ago with The Edible Schoolyard at Berkeley’s Martin Luther King Jr. Middle School, which today draws visitors from around the world.
 To date, there are more than 4,000 Edible Schoolyard Network member programs in 54 countries.
-Alice is also Vice President of Slow Food International, and is the author of fourteen books including New York Times bestsellers The Art of Simple Food I & II, 40 Years of Chez Panisse: The Power of Gathering, and The Edible Schoolyard: A Universal Idea.
+Alice is also Vice President of Slow Food International and is the author of 14 books, including New York Times bestsellers The Art of Simple Food I & II, 40 Years of Chez Panisse: The Power of Gathering, and The Edible Schoolyard: A Universal Idea.